 So, what about photography HDR definition?
 To expand the dynamic range and make the photo look more natural and realistic, photographers take a series of shots at different exposure values.
 Each photo captures a specific range of scene details that you are going to use for building up an HDR photo.
 Once you have this series of brackets ready, you can proceed to their processing with HDR software.

 One issue that we have to figure out is what exposure values to set and how many photos we need.
 Most scenarios require three bracketed shots at -2 - 0 - +2 EV.
 Therefore, you can manually set your camera to these figures for bracketing.
 If you are lucky, your camera will do it automatically with the help of automatic auto bracketing.

 If you take up to four photos, 2-value step increments will be just enough.
 If you shoot complicated scenes with up to ten shots, 1-value step will be enough.
 The most important task of any photographer is to capture as much detail of the surrounding objects as possible by any means possible.

-What are HDR Photos: Creative Aspects
+What Are HDR Photos: Creative Aspects

-High dynamic range photography has specific limitations concerning the types of subjects you choose for shooting.
+Already know how to define HDR in photography?
+So, high-dynamic range photography has specific limitations concerning the types of subjects you choose for shooting.
 What are the criteria for choosing proper scenes to create stunning photos?
 The first is a great difference between the light and dark parts of it.

 For example, an HDR portrait of an elderly person may tell the story about how beautiful the aging process can be.
 You are free to express all your talent and professional skills through HDR photography.
 You take shots and pass them to the application for making one breathtaking photograph.